TritonDataCenter/sdc-amonadm/docs/man/amonadm.md

 The following options are supported in all commands:

 `-f, --file config_file`
-  Use the specified configuration file, which matches what `manta-deployment` uses.
-This can also be set in the environment using `MANTAMON_CFG_FILE`.
+  Use the specified configuration file.
+The default value is /opt/smartdc/sdc/etc/amonadm.config.json.
+This can also be set in the environment using `AMONADM_CFG_FILE`.
-  Authenticate as account (login name).

 `-h, --help`
   Print a help message and exit.

 `-v, --verbose`
   Turn on debug logging.
 This will be `bunyan` output, and will be on `stderr`.
-  Use something like `mantamon alarms -v 2>&1 | bunyan` to view.
+  Use something like `amonadm alarms -v 2>&1 | bunyan` to view.

 COMMANDS
 --------